 How AE Wealth Management invests your money

-To determine how to directly invest your money, or which model portfolio might be best for you, you’ll fill out a questionnaire addressing your financial situation, investment objectives and risk tolerance.
-Your investment advisor will review that information and craft a plan tailored to your needs.
+To determine how to directly invest your money, or which model portfolio might be best for you, clients of AE Wealth Management will fill out a questionnaire addressing their financial situation, investment objectives and risk tolerance.
+Your investment advisor will then review that information and craft a plan tailored to your needs.

 The investment team uses numerous analytical methods to determine which investments to recommend to clients.
 They analyze statistical and chart factors, such as price movements, volume and open interest, to try to anticipate future asset price movements, and look at which investments are sensitive to business and economic cycles.
 They also dig for investments they think are undervalued relative to the fundamentals of the company, such as the strength of the management team, industry conditions and other qualitative factors.

 To select which model portfolios they offer clients, the team also consults the investment wisdom of an outside firm.

 Fees AE Wealth Management charges for its services

 Asset management fees: Generally speaking, on both model portfolios and accounts managed directly by the advisor, an annual fee of up to 2.50% of your assets under management is permitted.

 Clients can choose to pay that percentage annual fee bundled with transaction commissions, ticket charges and custodian fees, known as a wrap fee.
 There’s also the option to pay a separate management fee to AE Wealth Management and, in addition, pay separately for custody and transaction fees.
 Your fees are automatically deducted from your account each month.